microsoft/Kusto-Query-Language/doc/schema-entities/entity-names.md

 "collide" with a Kusto keyword.
 The following guarantees are made:

 1. The Kusto query language will not define a keyword that starts with a capital letter (`A` to `Z`).
-2. The Kusto query language will not define a keyword that starts with a single underscore (`_`).us
+2. The Kusto query language will not define a keyword that starts with a single underscore (`_`).
 3. The Kusto query language will not define a keyword that ends with a single underscore (`_`).

 The Kusto query language reserves all identifiers that start or end with a